BenjaminGuinet/Genomes_to_MSA/README.md

                         The output directory where will be saved files including the alignement file -nsites NSITES, --nsites NSITES
-                        The number of desired sites in the final MSA (taken randomly) -K K, --K K           For small datasets, like bacteria, we recommend k=15, and for mammalian-sized genomes k=25.
+                        The number of desired sites in the final MSA (taken randomly) -K K, --K K           For small datasets, like bacteria, Sibeliaz recommend k=15, and for mammalian-sized genomes k=25.
 The default is 25.
   -t THREADS, --threads THREADS
                         Number of threads to use.
   -Taxon TAXON, --Taxon TAXON